 - Software rendering must be enabled—This will slow your emulator, but without it, AppStudio Player will display a white screen.
 It is recommended that you sync your apps to the emulator before enabling software rendering.
 After you sync, you can change your rendering preference before running an app.

 - Minimum supported level—Because of a limitation in OpenGL implementation on Android emulators, AppStudio Player will only run on Android emulators running API levels 23 (Android 6.0) and above.
-This does not change the specifications of Player or your own AppStudio apps, which have a minimum specification of API level 19 (Android 4.4).
+This does not change the specifications of the player or your own AppStudio apps, which have a minimum specification of API level 19 (Android 4.4).